 In 1980, when the Rouge Valley Quilters' Guild was formed, it became the third quilt guild in Ontario, following Etobicoke Quilters' Guild in 1977 and York Heritage Quilters' Guild in 1979.
 The distance to meetings in Etobicoke and North York was prohibitive for many women in our area.
 We needed a guild to serve Scarborough, Pickering and points east.

 Kay Sayer, a local quilting teacher and founding member of York Heritage Quilters' Guild, along with some students and quilting friends, formed Rouge Valley Quilters' Guild in 1980.
-It attracted 70 members initially and has grown to 200.
+It attracted 70 members initially and has grown.

 Guild members love quilts.
-We love to talk about quilts, look at quilts, make quilts and expand our knowledge of quilts.
+We love to talk about quilts, look at quilts, make quilts for our families and other outreach programs, we also like to expand our knowledge of quilts with workshops and guest speakers.
 Regular meetings give us the opportunity to share in the wonderful work of quilting

 To learn more about joining our guild, please click here.